Four Seasons Oahu Review: How to Book VIP & Who It’s Best For

 • Indoor-outdoor seating with panoramic ocean views

-The lounge is located in the main building and designed to feel like a quiet retreat within the resort.
-What I like about it is that all registered guests to the Club room or suite have access to it.
-Some resorts charge extra beyond two people, but this is not the case, and for that I’m grateful!
+The lounge is in the main building and feels like a quiet retreat within the resort.
+What I appreciate is that all registered guests in a Club room or suite have access.
+Some resorts charge extra beyond two people, but Four Seasons Oahu doesn’t, which matters for families.

 Is It Worth It?

-Club-level access adds meaningful value and convenience.
-However, I never recommend eating all of your meals inside a hotel club lounge.
-You’d miss out on experiencing the destination through food and the resort restaurants, which are quite good here.
-Our clients who book these rooms will still be able to have breakfast at La Hiki (daily breakfast for two there or via room service is a Preferred Partner benefit).
+Club access adds real value and convenience, but I never recommend eating all your meals in a hotel lounge.
+You’d miss out on experiencing the destination through food, and the resort restaurants here are worth your time.
+Clients who book Club rooms can still have breakfast at La Hiki since daily breakfast for two (at La Hiki or via room service) is included as a Preferred Partner benefit.

 Which Guest Rooms and Suites to Choose and Why